franmurerwa-ui/phase-One-Capstone-Project/README.md

 ## Usage

-- Browse movies on the main page.
+- Browse books on the main page.
 - Click the favorite/save control to add items to `favorites.html`.
 - Open the `favorites.html` page to review saved items.

-## Notes for development

-- JavaScript files are in the `js/` folder.
-Edit them and reload the browser to see changes.
-- If the app fetches data from an external API, run from a local server to avoid CORS/file:// issues.